Sketchnoting Scotland: How visual notes made my travels more meaningful

 Learnings from using a reflective sketchnoting approach.

-Details about the Reflective Travel Sketchnotes Workshop coming on Saturday, September 13, 2025.
+Details about the Reflective Travel Sketchnotes Workshop Video for $20.

 Okay, let’s get into it!